maurosterpin/System-Monitor/README.md

 # CppND-System-Monitor
-This project is a part of the Udacity C++ engineer nanodegree
+This project is a part of the Udacity C++ nanodegree

 ![System Monitor](images/monitor.png)